3

 Cellular Respiration Equation

-It is important to note that cellular respiration in general is not a single process but is in fact a set of metabolic reactions.
-Hence, the locations where occur in the cell vary from pathway to pathway.
+It is important to note that cellular respiration, in general, is not a single process but is, in fact, a set of metabolic reactions.
+Hence, their locations in the cell vary from pathway to pathway.
 Its overall chemical reaction of cellular respiration equation is simplified as:

 ( Glucose + 6 Oxygen → 6 Carbon Dioxide + 6 Water + ATP )

 * Value is not constant for all aerobic organisms.
-May range from 34 to 38 net ATP.
+It may range from 34 to 38 net ATP.

 The above cellular respiration formula is formulated by combining the three following processes into a single one.
 Such processes are explained below.